-With over 30 percent of the retail publication under moratorium across the banking system, creditors may face a huge challenge recovering retail loans on the expiry of moratorium on 31 August.
+With over 30 percent of the retail publication under moratorium across the banking system, creditors may face a considerable challenge recovering retail loans on the expiry of the moratorium on 31 August.

 The retail section has long been regarded as a safer bet for banks and non-banking financial companies (NBFCs) Than the company segment, given the distribution of danger.